ddiaz164/Traffic_Accidents_US/README.md

 Having loaded the data into a pandas dataframe and cleaning it up for analysis, I first wanted to get a grasp of where these accidents were occurring and how many were occurring in each state.
 I imported the python library known as folium in order to create maps and better visualize the answers to my questions.
 ### Initial Look
 ![](https://github.com/ddiaz164/capstone_1/blob/master/images/choro_map.png)
 Initially not only did the map resulting from the accident counts per state mostly resemble a map of the population per state, but most of the information was overshadowed by the density of accidents in California.
-I know I wanted to change this data, and though I thought of log-scaling it to get a better distribution, I decided to instead normalize it by the number of cars registered to each state.
+I knew I wanted to change this data, and though I thought of log-scaling it to get a better distribution, I decided to instead normalize it by the number of cars registered to each state.
 ![](https://github.com/ddiaz164/capstone_1/blob/master/images/choro_rates.png)
 This second map was still somewhat like a map of the population would be but the distribution of accidents across the nation was a lot more apparent.
 There was, however, one state that was very much a standout: South Carolina.
 Looking at the different accident rates it was almost doubling the next highest state!
 ![](https://github.com/ddiaz164/capstone_1/blob/master/images/image.png)
 I decided to create a heat map to further zoom in and see if there was anything special going on.
 <img src="https://github.com/ddiaz164/capstone_1/blob/master/images/heat_sc.png" width="450" height="400">